MarketSquare/robotframeworkguides/website/docs/using_rf_in_ci_systems/ci/azure-devops.md

       publishLocation: 'Container'
     condition: succeededOrFailed()
 ```

-## Explanation of parameters
-Pool: Specifies the agent pool that will run the pipeline.
+*Line 6-7:* `pool`: Specifies the agent pool that will run the pipeline.
-Job: Defines a job called RunRobotTests.
+*Line 10:* `job: RunRobotTests`: Defines a job called RunRobotTests.
-UsePythonVersion@0: Uses a specific version of Python on the agent.
+*Line 14-17:* `task: UsePythonVersion@0`: Uses a specific version of Python on the agent.
-Install Dependencies: Installs necessary Python packages from requirements.txt.
+*Line 19-22:* Installs necessary Python packages from requirements.txt.
-Run Robot Framework Tests: Executes the Robot Framework tests located in the specified test suite and outputs results to the Results directory.
+*Line 24-28:* Executes the Robot Framework tests located in the specified test suite and outputs results to the Results directory.
-PublishBuildArtifacts@1: Publishes the test results as build artifacts, making them available for download.
+*Line 30-36:* Publishes the test results as build artifacts, making them available for download.